Special Needs School

 For anyone who has children, “big school” can be quite daunting and even more so the words “special needs”.
 There are so many negative connotations to those two words but what does special needs actually mean?
 Special needs refer to the fact that the child has a difficulty in a learning, behaviour or emotional area.
 It means that the child requires additional support in order for them to grow in those different aspects of life.
 Let us take a look into the different types of special needs and how a special needs school can benefit your child.

 Special needs is a somewhat umbrella term for children who have difficulties within their physical, mental, emotional or behavioural growth.
 Special needs can be anything from children who have ADHD to Down Syndrome to Autism or even just learning difficulties.
-Special needs schooling has become widely encouraged and supported in recent times as they are able to provide a personalized support system for your child.
+Special needs schooling has become widely encouraged.
 Generally, a special needs school will consist of a team of therapists ready to work hands on with your child to ensure they receive the support they require.
 You may be wondering what it is about a special needs school that differentiates them from a mainstream school.
 Would it not make more sense for a child to attend a mainstream school and receive their additional support after hours?
+The answer is child specific.
 While this strategy may work for some children, the significance behind a special needs school is their IEP approach.
 An IEP is an Individualized Educational Program.
 This means that a very specific program is compiled for the child according to their needs.
 While some mainstreams schools may not, most special needs schools welcome facilitation.
+However, for some children inclusive education works better than a move to a special needs school.

 Our approach at Catch Up Kids is actually not at all different to the above-mentioned all-inclusive school.
 Catch Up Kids approaches learning challenges by not only creating a specialized IEP for the child but also the love, support and encouragement any child requires to learn.